CAST-genomics/cast-workflows/tr-imputation/launch_ukb/README.md

 # 2.Imputation

-First get files that required for imputation: 1) SNP VCFs, 2) SNP-TR reference files, 3) Genetic maps.
+First get files that required for imputation: 1) SNP VCFs, 2) SNP-TR reference files (both the bref3 and VCF version), 3) Genetic maps.

 * Here, we used the [EnsembleTR reference panel version IV](https://ensemble-tr.s3.us-east-2.amazonaws.com/ensembletr-refpanel-v4/ensembletr_refpanel_4_readme.txt).
 Use this command to download the reference panel and upload to DNANexus: 'wget -O - https://\<s3-bucket-url\>/\<file-name\> | dx upload - --destination /project-folder/\<file-name\>'